Ajay Mitchell: Professional career

-Oklahoma City Thunder (2024–present)

 On 27 June 2024, Mitchell was selected with the 38th overall pick by the New York Knicks in the 2024 NBA Draft; however, immediately on draft night, he was traded to the Oklahoma City Thunder in exchange for the 40th overall pick in the 2024 draft and cash.
 On 6 July, Mitchell signed a two-way contract with the Thunder.
+During his first regular season, he would post a career-high 26 points against the Indiana Pacers on October 23rd.

 On 10 January 2025, Mitchell was ruled out for 10-to-12 weeks after undergoing surgery to repair a turf toe sprain in the great toe on his right foot.
 On 6 February, the Thunder officially converted Mitchell to a standard contract, signing him to a two-year contract.
-On 22 June, the Thunder won the NBA title, making Mitchell the second Belgian to win the NBA after D. J. Mbenga.
+On 22 June, the Thunder won the NBA title, making Mitchell the second Belgian NBA champion, after D. J. Mbenga.
 On 30 June, Mitchell re-signed with the Thunder on a three-year, $9 million contract.
+He delivered a playoff-high 28 points on May 11 against the Los Angeles Lakers in the Western Conference Semi-Finals.